This post may contain affiliate links. Please see my disclosure policy for details.

 Guides are not allowed to go inside with you out of respect for the dead.
 These are mortuary temples after all!
 Even when I was alone and there was nobody about.
-In a way it was nicer.
+In a way, it was nicer.

-I’m not going to recommend my guide I had here, simply as he scammed me for a gold necklace after my tour.
+I’m not going to recommend the guide I had here, simply as he scammed me for a gold necklace after my tour.
 I won’t slander his guide skills as they were good and I won’t put his name.

 But, I’ll put a picture of us here before it happened so you can watch out for him and not have it happen to you on your tour.

 The best ways to get from Aswan to Abu Simbel

 Aswan to Abu Simbel by tour bus

 This is the most popular and cost-effective option.
 You will share a coach or minibus with your tour group and head down from Aswan to Abu Simbel together.

 Most of the tour buses leave from Aswan around 4 am to get to the desert road at 5 am.
 Although in the past, all the cars and mini buses had to follow a police car in a convoy, buses can leave when they like now.